-Clare Morneau is a 17 year old girl in Toronto.
-She started the Kakuma Girls Education partnership at her school and between girls living in Toronto and Kakuma Refugee Camp, Kenya.
+Clare Morneau started the Kakuma Girls Education partnership when she was 15, between her girls' school in Toronto and Kakuma Refugee Camp, Kenya.

 something to hold in your hand

 "I first heard about Kakuma Refugee Camp when my dad and the company he worked for, Morneau Shepell, visited the camp.
 I already knew I was lucky to live in Canada because I’d learned a lot from my sister Grace, who is from Uganda.
 I was also starting to learn about the situations, good and bad, in other countries in Africa.
 When my dad and colleagues were in Kakuma they visited the schools in the camp and talked to members of the UNHCR and other aid organizations about what was needed there most.
 And that was girls’ education."